CDCgov/trusted-intermediary/scripts/hurl/readme.md

 - [hurl](https://hurl.dev/)

-## ReportStream
+## Available Hurl Scripts

-The hurl script to send requests to ReportStream's endpoints is in [rs/](./rs/)
+- [ReportStream](./rs/): scripts to send requests to ReportStream's endpoints

-## CDC Intermediary
+- [CDC Intermediary](./ti/): scripts to send requests to the CDC Intermediary's endpoints

-The hurl script to send requests to the CDC Intermediary's endpoints is in [ti/](./ti/)
+- [Epic/UCSD](./epic/): scripts to send requests to Epic endpoints for UCSD